 Link to full article: Springer Link

-Article Name: The Costs of Secondary Migration: Perspectives from Local Voluntary Agencies in the USA
+Article Title: The Costs of Secondary Migration: Perspectives from Local Voluntary Agencies in the USA

 Summary: Secondary migration is the phenomenon of migrants and/or refugees initially dispersed across the host country relocating to other locations.
 In the United States, migrants have been observed to relocate and congregate in ethnic enclaves, rather than to evenly disperse across the states.
 The paper’s research method of open-ended interviews with individual caseworkers and administrators attempts to fill in the lack of knowledge on the effects of secondary migration on voluntary agencies like pro bono law firms, as well as on the refugees themselves.
 Interviews were made possible by contacting each state’s refugee coordinator.
 Through various interviews, this paper has gained a general insight that secondary migration is perceived by service providers as a threat to refugees because of its ambiguous and unpredictable impact of these individuals.
 Since the United States’ refugee assistance resources are “front-loaded” towards primary migration, refugee relocation servicesdo not receive as much assistance.
 Research conducted through these interviews produces an obvious question: does the government intend on the initial resettlement location to be the refugees’ permanent home or does it intend for that location to be a “launch pad” to more suitable locations?
 Without this clarification, American refugee resettlement programs will continue to be inefficient in securely resettling these vulnerable people.